 Favorite Teachers

-sort of think you should credit the teachers who taught you the
+of the teachers who taught me the

 most.
-You certainly remember them, and since I teach too
+Since I teach too

 nowadays, these are the people I try to emulate.
-Here are those I

 When

 wandering sage.
-He was from New York, was apparently single, kept
+He was from New York, was apparently single,

 I

-wish I could say that I was respectful to the sage from Woodstock, but
+wish I could say that I was respectful to the sage from Woodstock,

 at that time I was overly resistant to any assertion of

 authority.
-For example, Perlberg believed we should do homework
+For example, Perlberg believed we should do

 every evening, if only a little.
 I objected to this.
 To his